Now, why art thou drawn together with grief?

 Philippians 2, 17

 Sin is a transgression against the order of the Divine justice with which God rules the universe.
 He has arranged all things by measure.
 Thus, Christ had to counter-balance the eternal consequences of sin and restore the equality of justice between God and mankind.
 But our Lord had no intention of acting entirely alone (sola Christo).
-God willed with necessity that his blessed mother should counter-balance the temporal consequences of sin by uniting her suffering with his to restore the equality of friendship and justice between God and man.
+God willed that his blessed mother should counter-balance the temporal consequences of sin by uniting her suffering with his to restore the equality of friendship and justice between God and man.
 God required a just measure of satisfaction from her on behalf of humanity to restore equilibrium in His Divine order of creation.

-The infinite satisfaction made by Christ made Mary’s finite satisfaction possible, since she had acted in union with him in charity and grace.
+The infinite satisfaction made by Christ made Mary’s finite satisfaction possible since she had acted in union with him in charity and grace.
 When Adam sinned against God, he did not sin as an individual person, but as the natural head of an organic whole, viz., humanity.
-The human race is like a human body: Once the head falls of, all the lower members are destroyed with it.
+The human race is like a human body: Once the head falls off, all the lower members are destroyed with it.
 So, when Adam sinned against God and fell from the supernatural life of grace, the whole human race fell with him.
 We are all members of this single organic whole, and as such, we have all fallen from grace in Adam.
-And as members of this one organic whole, we have all inherited the penalties of Adam’s sin, suffering and death, inasmuch as we all have sinned (Rom 5:12).
+And as members of this one organic whole, we have all inherited the penalties of Adam’s sin, suffering, and death, inasmuch as we all have sinned (Rom 5:12).

 In the order of grace, the Blessed Virgin Mary is the “neck” that joins us with our Head.
 She is the Second Eve and Dispensatrix of Grace who channels the grace that proceeds from Christ and flows to the members of his body.
-Through Mary’s maternal mediation, we receive the life of grace which our primordial mother Eve lost for all her offspring.
+Through Mary’s maternal mediation, we receive the life of grace that our primordial mother Eve lost for all her offspring.
 Mary’s obedience and her being made perfect through suffering for the sake of appeasing an offended God in His grace counter-balanced and undid Eve’s rejection of God and disobedience in her fall from grace by an inordinate love of self in the pursuit of selfish gain.
 The Virgin Mary appeased the Divine justice by acting contrary to her natural maternal instinct, that is by joyfully offering her Son back to God in faith despite her sorrow for the salvation of the world.
 She “rejoiced” in God our savior in the depths of her pierced soul and wounded heart.